 All costs associated with the preparation and submissions of an Application for this RFA are the responsibility of Applicant(s).
-These costs shall not be chargeable to Coordinating Board by any successful or unsuccessful Applicant(s).
+These costs shall not be chargeable to the THECB by any successful or unsuccessful applicant.

 13.2 APPLICATION DELIVERY AND LATE APPLICATIONS